UANATACA/ONESHOT-REPO/oneshot_gui.md

 # How it works

 <div style="text-align: justify">
-A valid digital signature requires a certificate, emitted by a trusted a Certification Authority (CA).
+A valid digital signature requires a certificate, issued by a trusted Certification Authority (CA).
 This certificate is used to establish that the document was signed by a specific entity (in our case, the user).
 Although certificate generation is largely automated within One-Shot Signature, having an idea of what is going on under the hood will help us to better understand its operation.
 <br></br>
 Within the context of a Public Key Infrastructure (PKI), the entity responsible for registering new digital identities is called a Registration Authority (RA).
 RA employ Registration Authority Officers (RAO) to add new user identities to the infrastructure and request the creation of new digital signature certificates for its users.
 Each of these certificates can then be used to digitally sign documents.
 <br></br>